Deformation quantization and perverse sheaves: Introduction

 Our primary goal of this paper is to compare these two perverse sheaves.
-To put the two sides on the same footing, we use a version of the Riemann-Hilbert correspondence to reinterpret the pair $(\phi_{L\cap M},T_{L\cap M})$ as a \emph{differential perverse sheaf} $\RH^{-1}(\phi_{L\cap M},T_{L\cap M})$ (informally, a $\Cpp$-linear perverse sheaf equipped with a regular $\hbar$-connection). \begin{maintheorem}[\cref{thm:maincomparison}] There is a natural differential structure on the perverse sheaf $\sfM_L \otimes^L_{\sfhW_S} \sfM_M$, and an isomorphism of differential perverse sheaves
+To put the two sides on the same footing, we use a version of the Riemann--Hilbert correspondence in the $\hbar$ variable to reinterpret the pair $(\phi_{L\cap M},T_{L\cap M})$ as a \emph{differential perverse sheaf} $\RH^{-1}(\phi_{L\cap M},T_{L\cap M})$ (informally, a $\Cpp$-linear perverse sheaf equipped with a regular $\hbar$-connection). \begin{maintheorem}[\cref{thm:maincomparison}] There is a natural differential structure on the perverse sheaf $\sfM_L \otimes^L_{\sfhW_S} \sfM_M$, and an isomorphism of differential perverse sheaves